wasikulaminbipu/data_analysis_with_r_tutorial/survival_analysis.md

 ## Fixing issues with variables
 Fixing issues for different variables can be done by different methods.
 You must decide which is best suited.
+1. Grouping Data in categories:
+2. Combining Different groups: Combining less important group or group with lower frequency of data can be combined with groups that is related to that group.
+    ```
+    variable[condition] <- newValue or category
+    ```
+3. Exclude some data
+    ```
+    variable[condition] <- NA
+    ```
+4. Exclude offending variable

+5. Change Reference Category: You can change the reference category by the following code
+    ```
+    relevel(variable,ref="newRefNameOrNo")
+    ```

 ## Kaplan Meteor Plot (KM Plot)
 Survival Package is required for survival analysis as it is not available with default R. After installing the package.
 Type the following code